PavAI-Research/pavai-c3po/README.md

 ### Limitation and Common Issues

-> Translation conver only earth languages not ready for a galaxy far far away.
+> Translation conver only earth languages only so not ready for a galaxy far far away yet.

 > When running all models locally, the hardware requiements could go up to 16 GB Vram